Read time: 4 mins

 Stick to a consistent feeding routine to provide a sense of security and predictability for your dog.

 Experiment with different flavours and textures to entice your dog to eat.
-Our fresh dog food options at Butternut Box are made with human-grade ingredients, ensuring both taste and nutrition.
+Our fresh dog food options at Butternut Box are made with human-quality ingredients, ensuring both taste and nutrition.

 Encouraging your dog to eat can be a gradual process.
 Here are some strategies you can try: